 Among my favorite Las Vegas hotels with a balcony, Cosmopolitan’s “Terrace Rooms” offer some of the best views of the Strip available.
 When booking, opt for a “Terrace Studio“, “Terrace Suite“, or “Wraparound Terrace Suite“.

-Essentially, if the room title has “Terrace” in it, you’ll have a walk-out balcony allowing you to take in the city from an elevated perch.
+Essentially, if the room title has the word “Terrace” in it, you’ll have a walk-out balcony.

 Note that Cosmo’s base “City Room” and “City Studio” do not come equipped with a walk-out balcony.